 - Be seen – Wear white or brightly colored clothing when riding at night.

 - Wear a helmet – According to studies, 85% of brain injuries can be prevented by wearing a helmet.
 All bicyclists under 18 are required to wear a helmet in Tucson and Pima County.

 - Use hand signals – Use directional hand signals to show your intentions and ride in a safe/predictable manner.

-- Never ride against traffic – Ride on the right side of the road with the flow of traffic.
-Never ride against traffic as drivers turning from the side cannot see you.
+- Always ride with traffic – Ride on the right side of the road with the flow of traffic.
+Never ride against traffic as drivers exiting driveways or turning at intersections may not see you.